 *All Natural Ingredients: USDA Certified Organic Virgin Coconut Oil, USDA Certified Organic Shea Butter, USDA Certified Organic Cocoa Butter, USDA Certified Organic Beeswax, USDA Certified Organic Proprietary Hemp Extract, USDA Certified Organic Essential Oils.

-Top VAPE product recommendation (best for those who don’t already have a vape pen as their cartridges are specific to their pen which is very inexpensive):
+Top VAPE product recommendation (best for those who don’t already have a vape pen as their cartridges are specific to their pen.
+However, the kit with the pen is very inexpensive):

 *Contains 200-250 mg of pure CBD oil per cartridge